jmatte123/Structural-Challenge/README.md

 docker build -t server ./server docker-compose up
 ```
-Then, start up your GraphQL Playground application and run queries on the database.
-Not much happens because there is no data in the database.  lets fix this...
+Next, we will be creating the database and the corresponding collections in the database.
+We will also be populating the database collections with data provided in the dataset.

 ### Populating the MongoDB Database